 Shuttle Ride to the Main Location

 This 20-minute shuttle drive flew by thanks to our informative and energetic driver, Dusty.
-Dusty pointed out popular trail heads and mountain peaks, discussed the history of the area, and even pointed out site locations of famous movies!
+Dusty pointed out popular trailheads and mountain peaks, discussed the area’s history, and even pointed out site locations of famous movies.
 Did you know that 90% of The Revenant was filmed in the Rocky Mountains?
 Your shuttle driver will be able to point out where some of the most famous scenes of Leonardo DiCaprio were filmed!

-After a beautiful and informative drive into Spray Valley Provincial Park, with towering mountain peaks and crystal-clear rivers, we arrived at the Howling Dog Tours main site.
-As soon as the van doors opened, we were blasted with the excited, powerful howls of the dozens of sled dogs who were patiently awaiting our arrival!
+We arrived at the Howling Dog Tours launch site after a beautiful and informative drive into Spray Valley Provincial Park, with towering mountain peaks and crystal-clear rivers.
+As soon as the van doors opened, we were blasted with the excited, powerful howls of the dozens of sled dogs who awaited our arrival.

-The shuttle vans dropped us at the Howling Dog Tours main site: a wide-open area beneath the mountains, with a few outhouses and the trailers that bring the dogs in each day.
-Upon arrival, an enthusiastic employee provided us a brief rundown of how the day will work, and a short history of the company’s dedicated owners, Dana and Rich Bittner.
+The shuttle vans dropped us at the Howling Dog Tours leading site: a wide-open area beneath the mountains, with a few outhouses and the trailers that bring the dogs in each day.
+Upon arrival, an enthusiastic employee provided us a brief rundown of how the day will work and a short history of the company’s dedicated owners, Dana and Rich Bittner.

 On the day of our tour, we were lucky enough to then be greeted by Dana herself!
-A rad woman with years of dog sled racing experience, who now pours her heart into Howling Dog Tours as the co-owner.
-Dana gave us a detailed story of their company and their dogs, who are mainly ex-race dogs who love to run.
-The dog’s love of running sure was obvious, as they used their loud howls to prompt their humans to get the day moving.
+A rad woman with years of dog sled racing experience now pours her heart into dog sledding Canmore tours as the co-owner.
+Dana gave us a detailed story of their company and their dogs, mainly ex-race dogs who love to run.
+The dog’s love of running sure was evident, as they used their loud howls to prompt their humans to get the day moving.

-With excitement and eagerness, we met our musher – an experienced, strong, and friendly woman named Tanya.
-From what I could tell, all the mushers here are highly trained, professional, and as kind to their guests as they are to their pups.
+We met our musher with excitement and eagerness – an experienced, strong, and friendly woman named Tanya.
+From what I could tell, all the mushers here are highly trained, professional, and as kind to their guests, as they are to their pups.